We’ve all been in awkward social situations.

 Do it subtly instead.
 Help them save face, but making it seem as if nothing happened.

 Cordially & Quickly

 Save The One Without Destroying The Whole

-Ray Dalio says that the whole is more important than the single person.
+Ray Dalio says that the whole is more important than the individual person.

-If you save him too obviously, you are at the same time going against the group.
+If you save him too obviously, that also means that you going against the group.